 cal support,

 cal support,

 cal support,

-If NO, continue to step 5.
 Is the customer able to crawl, creep, or scoot?

 o step 1.

 Ambulation

 The score for ambulation is based on the customer's ability to walk.
 Consider the quality of the ambulation ("walks well" vs. "walks unsteadily") and the degree of independence ("walks alone" vs. "walks only with physical assistance from others").
 Independent ambulation with an assistive device, such as a walker or cane, would be considered "walking alone."